jd-campbell/jd-campbell/Conference_Notes/PAG30.md

   * SOYGEN using the NUST past and present data - again available on both [SoyBase.org](SoyBase.og) and [SoybeanBase] (https://soybeanbase.breedinginsight.net).
   * Data from NUST is publicly available and the phenotypic data is available on [SoyBase](https://soybase.org/ncsrp/queryportal/)
   * More info about the NUST can be found [here](https://www.ars.usda.gov/ARSUSERFILES/50200500/NUST/2020%20NUST.PDF)

----

-4. Katy Martin Rainey: Genetic Improvement of Complex Traits in Soybean: Insights into Selection for Yield, Maturity and Seed Quality
+4. __Katy Martin Rainey: Genetic Improvement of Complex Traits in Soybean: Insights into Selection for Yield, Maturity and Seed Quality__

   * Using the well documented public #soybean resources at [SoyBase.org](SoyBase.org) including the SoySNP50K and SoyNAM.
   * Impact of increased sucrose content on overall seed quality in soybean Increasing sucrose content would likely lead to protein content sacrifices.
 Paper in review/No pre-print.

----

-5. Yong-Qiang (Charles) An:  Toward Understanding Molecular Basis of Seed Protein and Oil in Soybean Domestication and Improvement through an Integrative Data Driven Approach
+5. __Yong-Qiang (Charles) An:  Toward Understanding Molecular Basis of Seed Protein and Oil in Soybean Domestication and Improvement through an Integrative Data Driven Approach__

   * Introgression and/or improvements combination to increase desired traits.
 Embracing the BigData and integrative approach for breeding (alleles, functional markers, Germplasm) Focusing on soybean germplasm diversity
   * Multiple studies still finding seed quality QTLs: